au-ts/sddf/docs/network/network.md

 An example echo server system utilising the network subsystem can be found [here](/examples/echo_server/).
 The [README](/examples/echo_server/README.md) describes how to build, run, test and benchmark the system.

+An example demonstrating how the network subsystem can be used with a vswitch component can be found [here](/examples/vswitch/).